-The relative movement of different regions is again reflected in the behavior of the Human Development Index, produced by the UNDP, which includes economic, educational and health performance, for its calculation.
+again reflected in the behavior of the Human Development Index, produced by the UNDP, and which includes economic, educational and health performance, for its calculation.
 In the last thirty years, all regions have improved.
-However, as can be observed in Figure 6, East Asia has done particularly well, in addition to Emerging Europe and central and South Asia these cases starting from lower levels.
-The laggards are again the Middle East and Latin America, with Sub Saharan Africa in an intermediate position.4 and Middle Eastern Region benefit from relatively high income, their lackluster performance is clearly associated with their low relative EDB ratings for the two regions, as is the case for SS Africa.
-Equivalent results can be extracted from the Global Competitiveness Index for 2019, (the last produced index in that format) of the World Economic Forum, although with a different country classification, as it includes OECD countries in the geographical groupings.
-On that basis, East Asia comes first, being the most dynamic region, followed by Europe and North America, and in third place Eurasia.
+However, as can be observed in Figure 6, East Asia has done particularly well, in addition to Emerging Europe and Central and South Asia these cases starting from lower levels.
+The laggards in terms of improvement are again the Middle East and Latin America, with Sub-Saharan Africa in an intermediate position between the two other groups.